 The Boston University School of Law Public Interest Scholarship program provides scholarship awards from $40,000 to full-tuition for all three years to a number of JD students who have demonstrated their desire to pursue a career in public interest law.
 Public Interest Scholars are an important part of the public interest community here at BU Law and our alumni go on to make an impact in a variety of legal fields.

 Public Service Fellowships

-Since 2010, the School of Law has awarded year-long BU Law Public Service Fellowships to select members of the graduating class to support their work at under-resourced public interest and government organizations across the US and abroad, including Mid-Minnesota Legal Aid Immigration Project, New York State Attorney General’s Office, Greater Boston Legal Services, Florida Public Defenders Office, Asylum Ecuador, and California Rural Legal Services.
+Since 2010, the School of Law has awarded year-long BU Law Public Service Fellowships to select members of the graduating class of JD students to support their work at under-resourced public interest and government organizations across the US and abroad, including Mid-Minnesota Legal Aid Immigration Project, New York State Attorney General’s Office, Greater Boston Legal Services, Florida Public Defenders Office, Asylum Ecuador, and California Rural Legal Services.